ABH vs GBH: what is the difference and which is worse? (UK 2026 guide)

 Understanding ABH and GBH: Basic definitions

-ABH refers to injuries that impact a person’s health or comfort without being life-threatening or leaving permanent damage.
+ABH refers to injuries that impact a person’s health or comfort without being life-threatening or causing permanent damage.

 - This can include cuts, bruises, and psychological harm requiring medical attention.